Eastern diamondback rattlesnake: Venom

+Eastern diamondback rattlesnake venom is estimated to contain over 100 different toxins.
+This venom is one of the most studied snake venoms with around 40 toxins characterized.
 The venom contains a thrombin-like enzyme, "crotalase", capable of clotting fibrinogen, leading to the secondary activation of plasminogen from endothelial cells.
 Although the venom does not activate platelets, the production of fibrin strands can result in a reduced platelet count, as well as the hemolysis of red blood cells (see article on MAHA).
 Even with this defibrination, however, clinically significant bleeding is uncommon.
 Nevertheless, the venom does exhibit high hemorrhagic activity.
 It also contains a low-molecular-weight basic peptide that impedes neuromuscular transmission and can in theory lead to cardiac failure.
 This peptide is similar to crotamine from C. durrisus terrificus, and makes up 2–8% of the protein found in the venom.
 In general, the venom can be described as highly necrotizing, mildly proteolytic and containing a large phosphodiesterase fraction.
 It stimulates the release of bradykinin that can result in severe pain, as well as profound, transient hypotension.

 Klauber described one case in which the symptoms included instant pain "like two hot hypodermic needles", spontaneous bleeding from the bite site, intense internal pain, bleeding from the mouth, hypotension, a weak pulse, swelling and discoloration of the affected limb, and associated severe pain.
 The symptoms were further described as strongly hemolytic and hemorrhagic.

-CroFab, ANAVIP, and Wyeth's ACP are effective antivenins against bites from this species, although massive doses may be needed to manage severe cases of envenomation.
+CroFab, Anavip, and Wyeth's ACP are effective antivenins against bites from this species, although massive doses may be needed to manage severe cases of envenomation.
 Generally, ACP is very effective at countering the defibrination syndrome that is often seen, but may do little for low platelet counts.
 Wyeth's ACP is no longer being manufactured.